Join Here | Log In

 AMPD1 gene (Adenosine monophosphate deaminase):

-In a nutshell, this is an enzyme that your muscles use when they need to make a lot of ATP for energy, such as when you are exercising.
+Adenosine monophosphate deaminase is an enzyme coded for by the gene AMPD1, which acts in the skeletal muscles to convert AMP to IMP.
+In a nutshell, AMPD1 is an enzyme that your muscles use when they need to make a lot of ATP for energy, such as when you are exercising.
+A common variant of the AMPD1 gene decreases the conversion, leading to a build-up of AMP.

-In a little more detail: “AMPD1 codes for the skeletal muscle isoform of myoadenylate deaminase (MAD).
+One study explains: “AMPD1 codes for the skeletal muscle isoform of myoadenylate deaminase (MAD).
 MAD promotes the deamination of adenosine monophosphate (AMP) to inosine monophosphate (IMP).”[ref]

 Symptoms of AMPD1 deficiency: